prettysmartdev/amux/README.md

 curl -s https://prettysmart.dev/install/amux.sh | sh
 ```

-That's it.
 The installer detects your platform and puts `amux` on your `PATH`.

 <details>
 <summary>Other installation options</summary>